-Here, we will extend the \cite{kks} flux result in several ways.
+Here, we extend this \cite{kks} flux theory in several ways.

 First, in \S\ref{ssec:fv}, we broaden the mean curvature functional by allowing $\mu$-weighted area and volume as in Definition \ref{def:mass}.
-This is a minor tweak of the standard theory, but it does \textit{not} correspond to a mere conformal change of metric, since $n$- and $(n-1)$-dimensional volume scale differently under conformal change.
-Moreover, the $\mu$-weighted theory has a geometric application: it relates the geometry of equivariant \cmc\ hypersurfaces in $\,N\,$ with that of hypersurfaces in the orbit space $\,N/\gs\,$.
-See Remark \ref{rem:mu} below.
+This is a minor tweak of the standard theory, but it does \emph{not} correspond to a mere conformal change of metric, since $n$- and $(n-1)$-dimensional volume scale differently under conformal change.
+We do this with a geometric application in mind: the $\mu$-weighted theory relates the geometry of $\gs$-invariant \cmc\ hypersurfaces in $\,N\,$ to that of hypersurfaces in the orbit space $\,N/\gs\,$ (see Remark \ref{rem:mu} below).